Sustainable Cooks

 PRO TIPS/RECIPE NOTES

-• Cook time will remain the same no matter how much rice you make, but the time to pressure may increase.
+• The cooking time will remain the same no matter how much rice you make.
+That being said, the more rice you make, the longer the Instant Pot will take longer to come up to pressure and depressurize.

 • Each cup of uncooked rice will yield three cups of cooked rice.